YahooArchive/keyshop/README.markdown

 want to privilege-separate the key authority.
 PRs to support using cloud HSMs would be accepted.

+**Note: DO NOT deploy this in production using Go 1.4, unless you incorporate the broken-random-safe ECDSA patch [here](https://go-review.googlesource.com/#/c/3340/)**

 (It's called keyshop because I have a low opinion of certificate authorities, which this essentially is.)